dball/destructive/README.md

 The ident may be followed by one or more tag directives separated by commas.

 Entities do not have strong associations with the structs from which they may have been recorded.
-It is perfectly reasonably to load an entity into a different type of struct than that from which it was recorded.
+It is perfectly reasonable to load an entity into a different type of struct than that from which it was recorded.

 ### Types